Updated July 7, 2023

-1. Splunk is one of the first data visualizations Softwares that was developed.
-It is well established and maintained.
+1. Splunk is a well-established and maintained software that was one of the pioneering data visualization tools.
 Kibana is an upcoming tool that is relatively new to the market.
-Splunk has well-established customer support for issues that might be faced on the run, whereas Kibana also has customer support set up, but it is not quite proficient since its new.
+Splunk has well-established customer support for issues that might be faced on the run, whereas Kibana also has customer support set up, but it is not quite proficient since it’s new.
 We can predict that as the community grows bigger, support also gets better.

-2. Kibana offers a flexible platform for visualization; it has an interactive dashboard that is designed to make the experience as simple as possible.
-It also gives real-time updates/summary of the operating data.
+2. Kibana offers a flexible platform for visualization; it has an interactive dashboard designed to make the experience as simple as possible.
+It also gives real-time updates/summaries of the operating data.

 4. Setting up Kibana is very easy.
-It is very flexible with its setup as well as the user interfaces, whereas Splunk is a bix complex to set up but very powerful with its on-premise/off-premise integration.
+It is very flexible with its setup and user interfaces, whereas Splunk is a bit complex but very powerful with its on-premise/off-premise integration.